 - Inquire about support services in residential care.
 If your parent is in a residential care facility, ask what support services are in place to help residents with their daily mouth care.

 See Caregiver Resources for more information on caring for seniors' oral health.

 Thinking about retiring?
-Review the Canadian Life and Health Insurance Industry Association's (CHLIA) Retiring Soon Guide.
+Review the Canadian Life and Health Insurance Industry Association's (CLHIA) Retiring Soon Guide.